BhargavKadali39/water_bubble_navbar/README.md

 Main concept used to navigate through the bubble is animation function.

 Easy way of doing basic animation's and you can learn the rest from the given code itself.

+Below is a demo of how it actually looks like,